2015, Main Stage

 Sound Designer

 David Lanza has been sound designing in DFW for some time now, is excited to still be sound designing, and looks forward to sound designing more in the future.
 He also loves the Phibs always and forever.
 Pro-tip: eat half of your cookie now, and save the other half for a late night snack after the show.
-Follow David Lanza Audio on Facebook or go to www.DavidLanzaAudio.com to learn more.
-Or look up my LiveJournal I had in high school.
+Follow David Lanza Audio on Facebook or if you want to know what he was up to 10 years ago, go to www.DavidLanzaAudio.com.
+He thinks he has an Instagram, but isn’t entirely sure how to use it.
+Or look up the LiveJournal he had in high school.
 Love to Nikki, Maggie, Peter, and the Oxford comma.

 Sound Designer